Medically reviewed by Drugs.com. Last updated on Jul 24, 2020.

 Concerns related to adverse effects:

-• Arrhythmias: Patient must have a normal QRS interval, as measured by ECG, in order to receive; use caution in poisoning with agents known to prolong intraventricular conduction (Howland, 2011).
+• Arrhythmias: Patient must have a normal QRS interval, as measured by ECG, in order to receive; use caution in poisoning with agents known to prolong intraventricular conduction (Howland 2019).

-• Cholinergic effects: Discontinue if symptoms of excessive cholinergic activity occur (eg, salivation, urinary incontinence, defecation, vomiting); overdosage may result in cholinergic crisis, which must be distinguished from myasthenic crisis.
+• Cholinergic effects: Symptoms of excessive cholinergic activity may occur (eg, salivation, urinary incontinence, defecation, vomiting).
 If excessive diaphoresis or nausea occurs, reduce subsequent doses.
+Atropine should be available to reverse cholinergic symptoms, if necessary.

 Dosage form specific issues: